simonmichael/hledger/hledger/hledger.m4.md

 Once a `|` is added, they become distinct.
 (If you'd like to change this behaviour, please propose it on the mail list.)

-If you want more strict error checking, you can declare the valid payee names with `payee` directives, and then enforce these with `hledger check payees`.
+If you want more strict error checking, you can declare the valid payee names with [payee directives](#payee-directive), and then enforce these with [hledger check payees](#check).
-Note: because of the above, for this you'll need to ensure every transaction description contains a `|` and therefore a checkable payee name (even if it's empty).
+(Note: because of the above, for this you'll need to ensure every transaction description contains a `|` and therefore a checkable payee name, even if it's empty.)

 ## Transaction comments